 For me, having grandparents that went through the Great Depression and seeing their daily example, I thought “The New Frugality” was already established by that generation.
 I heard many stories of my grandpa scavenging the junk yard for “slightly used car tires” that he would repair because new tires were expensive.
 Or how grandma would make her own laundry and dish soap.
 I remember hearing the lecture of eating everything on your plate, and how the Great Depression changed their eating habits.
 Or how you could reuse old socks, shirts or dresses to make dish rags for common kitchen use.
 And heaven forbid if they’d throw away a bread bag which could be reused for some other purposes.
 For my grandparents, living frugal and green is a common practice after living through the Depression.
 They were green before it became cool or before Al Gore “invented it.”
 Chris Farrell does a great job of blending modern day topics, like debt, sustainability and the Great Recession into 21st century lingo that should be embraced by more people today than ever.
 If you are looking at creating a margin of safety in your life and learning how consuming less is more, then this is the book for you.

 To enter to win a copy of The New Frugality, Three Thrifty Guys wants to hear from you!!
 You can enter to win by commenting on this post about, “How your life has changed since the start of the recession.”
-What are you doing different?
+What are you doing differently?
 Have you lost a job?
 How are you being more environmentally conscious?

 Comment by this Thursday for a chance to win.
 Winners will be notified on Friday.